 As convenient as it is to stay the night at the Old Faithful Inn when visiting Yellowstone National Park, you might want to rethink your accommodations based on reported ghost activity.
 Locking your door won’t be enough to keep you from waking up to a woman ghost watching you sleep from inside your room.

-Not into the spooky destinations?
+Not into the spooky places?
 Check out our list of 150 unique attractions in the USA instead (no ghosts or goblins, we promise).